Pinterest Pixel

 While ROUNDUP and ROUNDDOWN are about precision at decimal places, MROUND is about aligning numbers with practical usage or standards.
 Understanding when to utilize each of these greatly enhances my efficiency in financial modeling and inventory management.

-• Combining with Arithmetic Operations: If I’m interested in the rounded sum of two cells A1 and B1, I’d nest their sum within the ROUND function like so: =ROUND(A1 + B1, 2).
+• Arithmetic Operations: To round the sum of two cells A1 and B1, you can use this formula: =ROUND(A1 + B1, 2).
 This ensures the final sum is rounded to two decimal places.

 Round Numbers to N Significant Digits in Excel

-• Incorporated into Formulas: I often integrate ROUND within more complex formulas.
+• Excel Formulas: I frequently incorporate the ROUND function within more complex formulas.
 For example, to round the average of a range of cells A2:A6, I would use =ROUND(AVERAGE(A2:A6), 3) to get a result rounded to three decimal places.

 Round Numbers to N Significant Digits in Excel